Dennis525/climate-change-api/README.md

 <h1>Climate API<h1>

 <p> /news </p>
-Renders all the news websites relating to Climate changes.
-These news are from websites of Guardian news and telegraph
+<h5>Renders all the news websites relating to Climate changes.
+These news are from websites of Guardian news and telegraph</h5>

 <p> /news/{newspaperId}</p>
-Where {newspaperId} includes telegraph and guardian Renders news links to only specific news website
+  <h5>Where {newspaperId} includes telegraph and guardian</h5>
+  <h5>Renders news links to only specific news website</h5>